-Progressive Social Democracy also involves resisting capitalism, but in this instance combining it with taming capitalism.
-Here the labor movement was organizationally closely connected to the Social Democratic Party.
-Sometimes, indeed, this connection took the form of Social Democratic Parties being the political arm of the labor movement.
-Much of the progressive reformism of Social Democracy came from the influence of the labor movement on Social Democratic politics, and one of the reasons for the decline of anti-capitalism within Social Democracy is the decay of labor militancy in resisting capitalism.
+Social democracy also involves resisting capitalism, but in this instance combining it with taming capitalism while largely abandoning efforts at dismantling capitalism.
+Here the labor movement was closely connected organizationally to social democratic parties.
+Sometimes, indeed, this connection took the form of social democratic parties being in practice the political arm of the labor movement.
+Much of the progressive reformism of social democracy came from the influence of the labor movement on social democratic politics, and one of the reasons for the decline of anti-capitalism within social democracy is the decay of labor militancy in resisting capitalism.

-Social Movements responding to the harms of capitalism often only resist capitalism in a defensive response to its depredations, but sometimes this is combined with practices that attempt to build alternatives to capitalist relations.
+Anarchist-inflected social movements responding to the harms of capitalism often only resist capitalism in a defensive response to its depredations, but sometimes resistance is combined with practices that attempt to build alternatives to capitalist relations.
 In the 19th century, cooperatives and mutual societies often emerged in the context of resistance to capitalism, and in contemporary times the social and solidarity economy has also often been fostered by social movements.
 In some cases, such as the landless peasant movement in Brazil, invading unused land and building alternative forms of economic structures becomes the central tool of resistance itself.